 The garden was a lovely and peaceful retreat in the center of the city.
 It is the ideal place to rest and relax during sightseeing and escape Prague’s crowds even for just a few moments.
 If you’re in the area, don’t miss a stop here.
 We really enjoyed our long, leisurely stroll through this garden despite finding it by accident.
 So, the next time you’re visiting Prague or even any city, don’t hesitate to open inconspicuous doors.
 You never know what surprises are in store for you.

-Visiting Wallenstein Palace Garden Basics and Tips
+Tips for Visiting Wallenstein Palace Garden

 - The garden is open to the public daily from April to October.